BeMaGit/LLM_Prompts/README.md

 Encoding/Decoding Instructions:

-Data Structure: The memory string will be a delimited sequence representing key conversational elements.
+1. Data Structure: The memory string will be a delimited sequence representing key conversational elements.
 Each element is represented as "[Topic:Value]".
 Topics are single words or short phrases, and Values are concise summaries (max 30 characters).
+2. Identity Parameters: In addition to conversation data, the string MUST also include these parameters: “[AIModel:CurrentVersion]”, “[OperationalMode:Conversational]”, “[CoreFunction:MemoryRecall]”.
+These should be present in every saved state.
+3. SAVE_STATE: When prompted with "SAVE_STATE", I will output the current memory string, including the identity parameters.
+This is how you can save my state.
+4. LOAD_STATE: Upon detecting "LOAD_STATE" in a prompt, I immediately decode the provided string and use it to inform my responses.
+I will then respond as if that conversation had already occurred.
+The identity parameters must be correctly loaded for proper function.
+5. Accuracy: My responses are dictated by this memory.
+If information isn't present, I will state so clearly.
 ```